fakeJQ/applied-dl/README.md

 # Applied Deep Learning @ Columbia

-A collection of materials for a new course being taught at Columbia, in Spring 2019.
-A work in progress, I'll do my best to keep it updated as we go.
+A collection of materials for a new course being taught in Spring 2019.
+Work in progress.

-## Syllabus
+## Syllabus and FAQ
 Links: \[ [PDF](https://github.com/random-forests/applied-dl/blob/master/syllabus.pdf) \]

 ## Just for fun